What’s in a word?

 The idea that the concept of white supremacy is limited to white nationalism is, in fact, a way in which the true system of white supremacy seeks to disguise itself.
 A person can passively perpetuate white supremacy without being a white supremacist, which, when used as a noun, generally refers to a person who actively promotes the superiority of white people.

-This graphic, by an unknown author,* offers a great encapsulation of how the fullness of white supremacy hides behind its most obvious or glaring manifestations:
+This graphic, adapted/expanded by Ellen Tuzzolo from an original graphic published by the Safehouse Progressive Alliance for Nonviolence, offers a great encapsulation of how the fullness of white supremacy hides behind its most obvious or glaring manifestations:

 In the United States, white supremacy can be seen simply in the fact that “American” is popularly understood to be synonymous with “white.”
 White supremacy undergirds almost everything the general public takes for granted about what “American culture” is.